astronomer/docs/learn/airflow-sql-data-quality.md

 To get the most out of this tutorial, you should have an understanding of:

 - How to design a data quality process.
-See [Data quality and Airflow](data-quality.md).
+See [Data quality and Apache Airflow®](data-quality.md).
 - Running SQL from Airflow.
-See [Using Airflow to execute SQL](airflow-sql.md).
+See [Using Apache Airflow® to execute SQL](airflow-sql.md).

 ## Prerequisites